microsoft/api-guidelines/Guidelines.md

 }
 ```

-In this example there were multiple problems with the request, with each individual error listed in "details."
+In this example, there were multiple problems with the request, with each individual error listed in "details."

 ### 7.11.
 HTTP Status Codes
 Standard HTTP Status Codes SHOULD be used; see the HTTP Status Code definitions for more information.